pistolwhip-justin/pistolwhip-justin/README.md

+# Hi, I'm Justin

  Welcome to the chaotic wonderland of my digital universe!
 After years of hoarding my work in private vaults, I'm {finally} embracing GitHub as my new development home—because let's face it, their AI wizardry is too damn exciting to ignore.
-If you're ready to join me on this magnificently organized shitshow of a journey from digital hermit to GitHub-powered developer, I'd be thrilled to show you around my repositories of fuckery. 🚀
+If you're ready to join me on this magnificently organized shitshow of a journey from digital hermit to GitHub-powered developer, I'd be thrilled to show you around my repositories of fuckery (migration inbound). 🚀
 <p>&nbsp;</p>

 <div id="header" align="center">